jafoobari/flask-spotify-discosaver/README.md

 # Discosavor

-**Problem:** My wife and I love finding new music with Spotify's rotating [Discover Weekly](https://www.spotify.com/us/discoverweekly/) playlist.
+**Problem:** My partner and I love finding new music with Spotify's rotating [Discover Weekly](https://www.spotify.com/us/discoverweekly/) playlist.
 Sadly, each week the songs on your Discover Weekly disappear without a trace.
 There isn't any way to retrieve songs from past Discover Weekly playlists.

 **Solution:** I created `Discosavor` as a way to preserve all of our Discover Weekly playlists so we can ~~enjoy~~ savor them whenever we want.